bugger69/ResumeManager/README.md

 SideNote: try not to clutter here.

+Note: Homepage is broken, and the failed login needs work, but other than that, rest seems to be working fine.

 Continue with the Homepage @anubhav

--> Add in the css and make sure that is the default page we go to.
+-> Add in the css to other pages and try to get the homepage working(since I have no idea what you did there).

 -> Focus only on the student and tpr view at the moment.